jsohlendorff/continuous_time_LTMLE/article.typ

     from which the result follows. //(*NOTE*: We already the seen implication of the first part to the second part since $Delta gamma (u) + Delta zeta (u) <= 1$; otherwise the survival function given in @thm:ice would not be well-defined.)
 ]

-== Comparison with the EIF in @rytgaardContinuoustimeTargetedMinimum2022 Let us define in the censored setting
+== Comparison with the EIF in @rytgaardContinuoustimeTargetedMinimum2022 <section:compareif>
+Let us define in the censored setting
 $
     W^g (t) = product_(k = 1)^(tilde(N)_t) (bb(1) {treatcensored(k) = 1}) / (pi_k (eventcensored(k), historycensored(k-1))) (bb(1) {treat(0) = 1}) / (pi_0 (covariate(0))) product_(k=1)^(N_t) (bb(1) {status(k) != c}) / (product_(u in (eventcensored(k-1), eventcensored(k))) (1 - cumhazardcensored(k,c,dif u)))